Dilkhush1729/git-practice/git-command.md

     git restore --staged git.txt => move the files from staged to modified state

- 6. git commit -m "message" => commit your changes from staged state
+ 6. git commit -m "message" => commit your changes from staged state git commit -a -m "message" => commit without moving in the staging area

  7. git remote -v => origin details